AlvaRobert/KP.AdvancedCplusplus/index.md

 };
 ```
 #### Relational operators
-Standard algorithms such as std::sort expect operator< to be defined for the user-provided types
+Standard algorithms such as std::sort can be used for user-provided types, if the operator< is overloaded.

 ```c++
 struct Record